 Toll Free: 1-877-489-7333

-Lettuce is a cool weather crop that is be planted in the spring as early the ground can be worked and then sown at two week intervals through late spring or early summer depending on the climate.
-Fall crops can be begun in mid-summer in cool areas - or late summer in hot climates.
-Loose-leaf varieties are thinned to 4 inches apart, romaine and head lettuce to 1-foot apart.
+Oak leaf lettuce has tender and mild-tasting, deeply-lobed leaves that can be picked individually or allowed to form dense, ruffly heads.
+Lettuce is a cool weather crop, best planted in the spring as early the ground can be worked.
+Sow seeds at two week intervals through late spring or early summer depending on the climate.
+Fall crops can be started in mid-summer in cool areas - or late summer in hot climates.

 Organically grown.
 Compact heads of lobed, emerald green leaves with excellent buttery taste, favored in many field trials.